-- 130. If any portion of this project converts to for-sale units, the seller shall notify prospective buyers in its marketing materials and homeowner documents of the following site conditions, to the satisfaction of the Directors of Planning & Zoning, Transportation & Environmental Services, Recreation, Parks & Cultural Activities, and the City Attorney: - a) The central courtyard between the buildings is a private street with a public access easement and shall be accessible to the public, at a minimum, during the hours that Four Mile Run Park is open (generally dawn until dusk).

-- b) The esplanade on the east side of the project, adjacent to Four Mile Run Park, is a private street with a public access easement and shall not be maintained by the City of Alexandria.. - c) The esplanade on the east side of the project, adjacent to Four Mile Run Park, will be dedicated at such time that the City requests for construction of a public street. - d) The residential units are located next to a public park with active uses and that some noise associated with day to day park operations is common and is expected to continue indefinitely. - e) The residential units are located above commercial uses, including, but not limited to, a commercial grocery store, and that some noise associated with day to day store operations is common and is expected to continue indefinitely.
+- 130. CONDITION AMENDED BY STAFF: If any portion of this project converts to forsale units, the seller shall notify prospective buyers in its marketing materials and homeowner of the following site conditions, to the satisfaction of the Directors of Planning & Zoning, Transportation & Environmental Services, Recreation, Parks & Cultural Activities, and the City Attorney documents that the esplanade is a private street with public access easement and shall not be maintained by the City of Alexandria, and that it will be dedicated at such time that the City requests for construction of a public street: - a) The central courtyard between the buildings is a private street with a public access easement and shall be accessible to the public, at a minimum, during the hours that Four Mile Run Park is open (generally dawn until dusk). - b) The esplanade on the east side of the project, adjacent to Four Mile Run Park, is a private street with a public access easement and shall not be maintained by the City of Alexandria. - c) The esplanade on the east side of the project, adjacent to Four Mile Run Park, will be dedicated at such time that the City requests for construction of a public street. - d) The residential units are located next to a public park with active uses and that some noise associated with day to day park operations is common and is expected to continue indefinitely. - e) The residential units are located above commercial uses, including, but not limited to, a commercial grocery store, and that some noise associated with day to day store operations is common and is expected to continue indefinitely.
 (P&Z)(T&ES)(RP&CA)(City Attorney) - 131.
-If any portion of this project converts to for-sale units while the Birchmere is still operating in its current location, the seller shall present a disclosure statement to potential buyers disclosing the following to the satisfaction of the Director of P&Z and the City Attorney: - a) The Birchmere Music Hall is located immediately adjacent to the southeast side of the building and is expected to continue and hold indoor music events indefinitely.
+CONDITION AMENDED BY STAFF: If any portion of this project converts to forsale units while the Birchmere is still operating in its current location adjacent and in operation, the seller shall present a disclosure statement to potential buyers disclosing the following to the satisfaction of the Director of P&Z and the City Attorney:

+CDD #2015-0001, DSUP #2014-0033, TMP SUP #2015-0030 Coordinated Sign SUP #2015-0031 Mount Vernon Village Center a) The Birchmere Music Hall is located immediately adjacent to the southeast side of the building and is expected to continue and hold indoor music events indefinitely.
 (P&Z)(T&ES)